Hot cocoa? Check! Cheese and crackers? Check! Vino?! Tripple check!

 8. Carbon Monoxide Safety

 There are several ways this deadly gas can build up in your home during a snowstorm.
 The good news is it is fairly easy to keep your home carbon monoxide free.
 While it’s always smart to make sure you have working carbon monoxide detectors (with charged batteries in case of a power failure) you still need to be extra vigilant.
 Do not use any propane or gas fueled device inside of the home, including generators and heaters.
 Carbon monoxide is the bi-product of running natural gas and can quickly build up inside of a closed space.
 The fact that the gas is odorless makes it extra deadly.
-Make sure snow is cleared from all vents for furnaces, hot water heaters, wood stoves, gas-powered dryers, and chimneys, all of which output carbon monoxide.
+Make sure to clear snow from all vents for furnaces, water heaters, wood stoves, gas-powered dryers, and chimneys, all of which output carbon monoxide.
 Recognize the symptoms of carbon monoxide poisoning, which are flu-like and go away when you head outdoors.

 9. Fight The Draft

-If you didn’t winterize your home, you can still prevent the cold from blowing in during a winter snow storm.
+If you didn’t winterize your home, you could still prevent the cold from blowing in during a winter snow storm.
 Use extra towels at the base of any door or window where you might feel a draft from the outside windy world.

 Seriously, this is an important one.
 Do you remember Misery?
 Cabin fever, work stress, and anxiety can peak during a snowstorm.
 Don’t let a snowstorm give birth to your inner Annie Wilkes.
 Try to think of a snow day as a mini-holiday.
 Binge watch your favorite TV show, clean that closet you never have time to attack, play an old-school board game with the kids.
 In short, use the day to do the things you always want to do but never seem to have the time!
 Remember, free time is a true gift. 😉